 “I knew that it would be helpful to learn Sportscode as much as I could in order to navigate our workflow inside and outside of film,” said Reynolds.

-Three years later and Reynolds is still learning, but he’s turned himself into a valuable member of one of the most respected video staffs in the NBA.
+After three years, Reynolds is still learning, but he’s turned himself into a key member of one of the most respected video staffs in the NBA.

 “The NBA game is so fast moving that you think you see something live and then you go back and check the tape and you may be correct, or maybe there were a couple things that weren’t even in your line of sight that affected a particular play,” said Reynolds.

-From the front office on down, the entire organization fully understands the ability that video has to uncover insights and confirm hunches, which is why video review is part of the team’s pre-, post- and in-game workflows.
+From the front office on down, the entire organization fully understands how video can uncover insights and confirm hunches, which is why video review is part of the team’s pre-, post- and in-game workflows.

 “All of our coaches will watch our games either the night of or the immediate morning after,” said Reynolds.
 “We do a lot of film on the opponent before the game, we do a lot of self scout after the game.
 Some of our players get a lot of film after the game and some of our players study up on the opponents before the game.”